albertriu98/fastapi-intro/README.md

 At app/utils.py all utility functions.<br>
 At app/main.py all routes are imported and FastAPI() instance is created.<br>

+## Helm

+The Helm chart installs:
+- As a preinstall hook the PostgreSQL cluster and the secret containing the credentials for the database sepcified as fastapi in the manfiest.
+- Deployment to install FastAPI application.
+- Service to expose the deployment internally.

 ## Future Work
 * Deploy the API in kubernetes<br>